 Once you’ve taken advantage of social media and built up a loyal customer base, you can start to employ user-generated content in your marketing strategy.

 …And employ it you will.
 The benefits of UGC start almost immediately.
-As we talked about previously, 92% of people lean towards trusting another person’s recommendation over content created by a brand.
+As we talked about previously, 92 percent of people lean towards trusting another person’s recommendation over content created by a brand.

-In addition to nurturing customer trust, User-Generated Content is a great way to increase the amount of content you’re capable of creating in a short time span.
+In addition to nurturing customer trust, user-generated content is a great way to increase the amount of content you’re capable of creating in a short time span.
 Some of the content types you can share include:

 - Blog articles

 A great way to encourage user-generated content is by using branded hashtags.
 This allows for users on social networks to tag you in content they create.
 A good branded hashtag appeals to your users’ ideals and isn’t just your company name.
-We use #WeLiveBeyond.

-9. Create a Blog
+9. Create a blog

 Blog content can provide a versatile content-core with answers to new customer questions, along with information they can’t find elsewhere.

 Sole Bicycles offer an interesting take on the blog, and one that appeals specifically to their customer base.
 Each of their articles provides a series of pictures and information on exploring a city on two wheels.
-They have articles on Omaha, Seattle, Miami, Boise, New York, Chicago, San Fransisco, Los Angeles, and more.
+They have articles on Omaha, Seattle, Miami, Boise, New York, Chicago, San Francisco, Los Angeles, and more.

-Sole Bicycles blogging strategy also allows them to share user-generated content.
+Sole Bicycles’ blogging strategy also allows them to share user-generated content.
 This again feeds into an integrated and successful content strategy.

 Here are a few strategies for coming up with blog content ideas.

-10. Incentivize Customer Purchases
+10. Incentivize customer purchases